Networking and Leadership Opportunities

 We recognize the importance of co-curricular programming.

-A recent Bloomberg Businessweek MBA Recruiters survey asked corporate MBA recruiters from top business schools what basic skills were considered to be assets.
-Communications, analytical thinking, collaboration and teamwork earned the highest marks.
+Corporate MBA recruiters consider communications, analytical thinking, collaboration and teamwork as essential competencies.
 The skills most sought after and difficult to find in MBA candidates?
 Strategic thinking, problem solving and leadership.

 We designed opportunities to help you develop and practice those skills during your two years in the program.

 Find the right place to practice your leadership.